 The program’s maximum annual intake is thirty (30) students.
 Applications may submitted at any time and are evaluated on a monthly basis until the annual intake limit is reached.
-Subsequently successful that are successful, are offered a position for the academic year following.
+Applicants that are successful subsequently are offered a position for the following academic year.

 Eligible applicants must hold an accredited first degree (bachelor level) and have very good command of oral and written English (C1 or higher).
 Two or more academic or professional references are required.